 The best answer to whether workers’ compensation covers the coronavirus is “it depends.”
-State workers’ comp laws vary, so exposure to infectious disease may fit some states’ definitions of occupational illness.
-At the very least, workers in the healthcare industry and other first responders may argue for compensable claims.
+State workers’ comp laws vary, so exposure to infectious diseases may fit some states’ definitions of occupational illness, although they are usually for certain professions.
+At the very least, workers in the healthcare industry and other first responders may have an argument for compensable claims.

 Who Does Workers’ Compensation Insurance Cover?